dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

-# Java Spring MVC REST Application
+# Modern Java "Hello World" REST Starter Application

 This project is designed to get you bootstrapped immediately by providing a minimum set of code you'll need to begin developing a modern Java 12 containerized REST application.